insidegui/WWDC/README.md

 ## Reading

-WWDC for OS X is integrated with [ASCIIWWDC](http://asciiwwdc.com), so you can see and search through transcripts of the sessions while watching the videos.
+WWDC for macOS is integrated with [ASCIIWWDC](http://asciiwwdc.com), so you can see and search through transcripts of the sessions while watching the videos.

 ![screenshot2](screenshots/screenshot2.png)